AUGUSTA HOLLERS

 PhD STUDENT

-I am broadly interested in the behavior of cetaceans, and how they use environmental and social information to make decisions.
-For my dissertation I will be using CATS tags to look at the fine-scale movement and acoustic behavior of humpback whales in their Hawaiian breeding grounds and Alaskan feeding grounds.
-I will work with the local community and use my research to better protect humpback whales.
+I am broadly interested in the behavior and bioenergetics of cetaceans.
+For my dissertation I will be using CATS tags to quantify the daily energy budgets of humpback whales in their Hawaiian breeding grounds and Alaskan feeding grounds.
+I am also passionate about community outreach and using my research for cetacean conservation.

 email: ahollers@hawaii.edu